 Bentonville is a tiny town located in the state of Ohio.
 With a population of 253 people and just one neighborhood, Bentonville is the 761st largest community in Ohio.

-Bentonville is a blue-collar town, with 46.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bentonville is generally considered to be a blue-collar town.
+46.03% of the Bentonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bentonville is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Bentonville who work in office and administrative support (19.84%), maintenance occupations (16.67%), and business and financial occupations (15.87%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.87% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Bentonville is that it can take a long time to commute to work.
 In Bentonville, the average commute to work is 48.68 minutes, which is quite a bit higher than the national average.